luiorozco/DigiPrefabChallenge25/README.md

     cd DigiPrefabChallenge25
     ```
 2.  **Set up Cadwork Bridge:**
     *   Run the `mcp_cadworks_bridge.py` script within Cadwork (e.g., via the Python IDLE plugin).
-Verify it shows “listening…” in the socket message.
+Verify it shows "listening…" in the socket message.
 3.  **Set up MCP Server:**
     *   Open a terminal in the project directory.
     *   Create and activate a virtual environment: